-Open economies such as Costa Rica, due to their integration with the rest of the world, gain the most from other countries imposing stricter standards relative to imposing their own standards.
-One can see similar dynamics in destinations like Chile and Bolivia.
+Open economies such as Costa Rica, Chile, and Bolivia, due to their integration with the rest of the world, gain the most from other countries imposing stricter standards relative to imposing their own standards.
 Relatively closed economies such as Colombia and Peru, or rich/large economies such as Denmark and Spain, have a higher optimal restrictiveness and therefore gain more from simply imposing stricter standards even if other countries do not.

-The plot on the right of panel (A) in Figure 5 displays the gains from optimal tariffs relative to free trade, in the cases where firms act unilaterally from free trade and in the case where all firms set their optimal tariff.
-As expected, there are clear incentives for countries to impose positive tariffs unilaterally, and in fact welfare gains can be quite large.25 However, there is an important difference relative to the regulations, which is that the higher tariffs have large negative effects on trade partners.
-In the case where all countries impose optimal tariffs, everyone is worse off than laissez faire.
+Welfare Effects of Standards Relative to Tariffs.
+Figure H.1 extends the previous results to tariffs.
+First, we show that there are clear incentives for countries to impose positive tariffs unilaterally, and in fact welfare gains can be quite large.27 However, there is an important difference relative to the regulations, which is that the higher tariffs have large negative effects on trade partners.
+In the case where all countries impose optimal tariffs, everyone is worse off.

-Panel (B) of Figure 5 compares the gains from moving to the optimal regulatory restrictiveness to the case of removing current tariffs, relative to the initial allocation.
-The x-axis displays the change in welfare for each country when all tariffs are eliminated and the y-axis reports welfare changes for the case when all countries set their optimal regulations (together but not cooperatively).
+Panel (B) of Figure H.1 compares the gains from moving to the optimal regulatory restrictiveness to the case of removing current tariffs, relative to the initial allocation.
 For the majority of countries, changing standards results in larger welfare gains than all tariffs being removed.
-Notice that in this case countries can either raise or lower their standards depending on whether their current restrictiveness levels are too high or too low.
-An advantage of our quantitative exercise is to identify in which direction countries should take their policies.
 Very open countries such as Costa Rica gain more from tariff reductions (and do not gain as much from standards), while more closed economies such as Colombia, Peru, and Uruguay gain relatively more from standards policy.
-In a world where current tariffs are already quite low, we have once again rationalized the recent push towards product standard regulation.
+In a world where current tariffs are already quite low, these results rationalize the recent push of trade agreements towards product standard regulation.

-4.2.2 Quantification of Specific Channels
+4.2.3 Quantification of Specific Channels